asier-izquierdo/craftceres/README.md

 Currently supports Minecraft updates only up to version 1.29.9 due to the PaperMC API returning 1.30+ values that made `sort` inaccurately list the latest version.<br>
 Designed to update _any_ PaperMC server setup.
 It should be run with `sudo` unless set as a cron job since PaperMC is (or should be) run by an user with limited permissions.

+_The updater assumes you use a 'tmux' session for the server, not only because that's how __I__ have set it up, but because the only way to interact with a running Java server and see previous logs in its console is through a terminal multiplexor._

 ### Limitations

 - It doesn't currently support restarting the server with the previous functional build of PaperMC if the execution fails with exit code 4.